frisoft/ateam/README.md

 Draft pull requests are excluded.

-Pull requests with in progress or failing tests are excluded as well unless you ask for them.
+Pull requests with pending or failing tests are excluded as well unless you ask for them.

 Pull requests you created are excluded too unless you ask for them.